EmilStenstrom/friendlybit/comments/2009-08-26-techniques-to-use-when-ie6-dies_comments.md

 - comment_ID: '32930'
   comment_author: Emil Hesslow
   comment_author_url: http://extensions.hesslow.se
-  comment_content: http://a.deveria.com/caniuse/ , nice page where you could see which
+  comment_content: <a href="http://a.deveria.com/caniuse/" rel="nofollow">http://a.deveria.com/caniuse/</a>
-    features you can use in which browser.
+    , nice page where you could see which features you can use in which browser.
   comment_date: '2009-08-27 00:02:32'
   comment_post_ID: '496'
   comment_type: null